-A "Pioneer of Martial Arts in America" and a pre-MMA era mixed martial artist in his own right, my father began his martial arts training in the 1950's, and would go on to train with the Republic of Korea, Army Instructor Group, training Allied Forces during the Vietnam War.
+A "Pioneer of Martial Arts in America" and a pre-MMA era mixed martial artist in his own right, my father began his training in the 1950's.
+He would go on to train with the Republic of Korea Army and to teach U.S. Army Combatives to Allied Forces in Vietnam.

 In Loving Memory of C. M. Bateman (1947-2016)